Miniature Sensor Technology Integration-3: MIRACL Experiment

-In October of 1997, William Cohen, the Secretary of Defense, approved of a plan to use the MIRACL chemical laser to target the sensors on the MSTI-3 spacecraft.
-The experiment was carried out on October 17th.
+In October 1997, William Cohen, the Secretary of Defense, approved of a plan to use the MIRACL chemical laser to target the sensors on the MSTI-3 spacecraft.
+The experiment was carried out on October 17.
 The results were not successful with the Army stating that the satellite malfunctioned and did not transmit all of the data needed to evaluate the test.
 While the Defense Department labeled the project as a research experiment there was much controversy about the apparent development of a weapon to blind or damage satellites.